tytydraco/yessleep/out/Tango_with_La_Strega_part_2.md

 &#x200B;

 ”My, my, my...
 Who is here with us tonight...
 Mr. (I forgot his name), prefect of (I forgot the county.)...
-So many important people start to me to see us lately, I see. ” The man looked a little embarrassed, said something I could not hear, like a blabber.
+So many important people start to come to see us lately, I see. ” The man looked a little embarrassed, said something we could not hear, like a blabber.
 Helena put her hands on her hips, tilted her head and looked at him amused for a few seconds, then she continued: ”Indeed, we should feel grateful that such a great man, with such a great and vital public function is with us.
 That he sacrificed an evening from his time to be with us.
 Especially after how much the nation owes to him.”
-The man gave a forced, a bit scared, a bit disgusted smile, neither me or Marietta heard what he said.
+The man gave a forced, a bit scared, a bit disgusted smile, we didn„t heard what he said.

 &#x200B;